-Still, if you want to disable or deactivate this feature, you have to contact Outlook.com support for the same.
+Still, if you want to disable or deactivate this feature, regular free users of Outlook will have to contact Outlook.com support for the same.
 You cannot disable the feature on your own.
 There is a particular official procedure to disable this feature, and only the support team can do that.

 If you want to contact the support system to deactivate this feature from your Microsoft accounts, follow these steps-